aZholtikov/zh_encoder/README.md

 1. Support some encoders on one device.

+## Attention

+1. If the button is not used, specify any free GPIO in the initial configuration.

 ## Using

 In an existing project, run the following command to install the components: